What is the Best Environment for Someone with Dementia?

 Begin by giving the individual opportunities to participate in scheduled, meaningful activities throughout the day.
 Plan enjoyable activities for the times of day they are most likely to stray (usually in the evening), and bear in mind that gentle physical exercise may also help them feel less anxious.
 Having a daily plan will help secure some independence, and they’ll be less likely to wander if they’ve already had some active experiences during the day.

 It’s also important to prepare the home to prevent unsafe wandering.
 For example, a fenced-in yard can provide both fresh air and security.
-Try following some of these basic safety measures that may be applicable to your home:
+Try following some of these basic safety measures that may apply to your home:

-• To block access to stairwells or the outside, use safety gates or brightly colored netting.
+- To block access to stairwells or the outside, use safety gates or brightly coloured netting

-• Make indoor and outdoor communal places that may be explored in a safe manner.
+- Make indoor and outdoor communal places that may be explored safely

 Reduce Home Hazards